harlecin/hugo-site/content/post/Data Science with Windows 10 and R - Random Problems and how to solve them.md

 +++
 date = "2018-05-12"
-title = "Data Science with Windows 10 - Random Problems and how to solve them"
+title = "Data Science with Windows 10 - Quick Fixes"
 +++

 When you work for a large corporation you often have little choice in picking a specific operating system for your company laptop.
 This post is a collection of random problems I ran into in the past mostly with R and Python on Windows 10 and how to resolve them.
 I plan to update this post over time (hopefully not often:)